CobraKai1117/ContactTestUnits/README.md

 ***How do I approach designing software?***

 This can be done in a similar fashion as before.
 Start with a broad idea of what the program does, then narrow down the specifics.
 You need to understand the system as a whole in the program.
 You also need to understand how parts of the program work in conjunction with each other and their relationships.
-This will determine what parts of the program have access to what types of data.
+This will determine what parts of the program have access to what types of data and also gives you an idea of the logical flow of the program.